• Skip to primary navigation

 Notes

-* This salad makes just under half a cup of dressing which is enough for a salad that serves four.
-The nutritional information has also been calculated this way.
+• This salad makes just under half a cup of dressing which is enough for a salad that serves four.
+The nutritional information has been calculated per tablespoon.

 Nutrition information is calculated using an ingredient database and should be considered an estimate.